 - severe acne that isn’t responding to home treatment

-If home remedies haven’t been working for you after one month and you want to see more results, make an appointment with your healthcare provider or skin care specialist — they’ll likely be able to help.
+If home remedies haven’t been working for you after 1 month and you want to see more results, make an appointment with your healthcare provider or skin care specialist — they’ll likely be able to help.